dustinestes/MECM_Toolkit/Applications/Applications - PowerShell Detection Script Constructor.md

 > Requires administrative rights to use the Get-AppxProvisionedPackage cmdlet
 >
 > Required Variables to edit
-> - App_MSIXCmdlet_Vendor - the value that is stored in the Vendor WMI property
+> - App_MSIXCmdlet_Publisher - the value that is stored in the Publisher object property
-> - App_MSIXCmdlet_Name - the value that is stored in the Name WMI property
+> - App_MSIXCmdlet_Name - the value that is stored in the Name object property
-> - App_MSIXCmdlet_Version - the value that is stored in the Version WMI property
+> - App_MSIXCmdlet_Version - the value that is stored in the Version object property

 Snippet: